Why did Dark Souls 3 get so much hate?

 I remember letting people reach the fog gate just to backstab them before they could "open" it, i miss the hatemail

 there's so much shit ds2 did right like duel wielding and powerstancing, locked on sprinting, omni rolling, weapons sandbox, equipment, rings, armors, character building, ui.
 Why do I have to press a button ever since to swap between seeing my character and inventory screen?
-It was all there at once before and was slick as fuck.
+It was all there at once before and was slick as frick.
 Why goddammit?

 Powerstancing and better builds in general